bitfield/gmachine/README.md

 You will be developing a Go package which implements the G-machine.
 Users should be able to import your package and use it to write programs which run on the G-machine.
 We will develop a minimum viable product first, and gradually add more features as we go.

-We will be using a simplified model of a computer system in which there are three main components:
+We will be using a simplified model of a computer system in which there are two main components:

-* A _CPU_ (Central Processing Unit) which executes instructions in sequence and has _registers_ which store data while it's being processed
+* A **CPU** (Central Processing Unit) which executes instructions in sequence and has **registers** which hold data while it's being processed.
-* A _memory_ space where the CPU can move data to or from its registers
+* A **memory** where we can store data and programs.
-* A _BIOS_ (Basic Input/Output System) which provides communications facilities like reading or writing to a terminal

-At any given moment, the G-machine has a certain _state_: the contents of its registers, plus the contents of its memory.
+At any given moment, the G-machine has a certain **state**: the contents of the CPU's registers, and the contents of its memory.

+A computer has to deal with data in fixed-size chunks, and the usual chunk size is called a **byte**.
+So each register stores one byte of data, and the memory is a sequence of bytes, each with its own unique *address* (which is also a byte).

 The first thing users need to be able to do is to create a new G-machine they can use.
-So you'll be implementing a `gmachine.New()` function that returns a G-machine in its default initial state, which is specified by a test.
+So there's a `gmachine.New()` function that returns a G-machine in its default initial state, which is specified by a test.

-The test is already written for you, in the file [gmachine_test.go](gmachine_test.go), so let's get started!
+The test is in the file [`gmachine_test.go`](gmachine_test.go), and the `New` function is already implemented in the [`gmachine.go`](gmachine.go) file, so your first challenge is a straightforward one:

-**TASK:** Write the minimum code to make the test pass.
-Use the [gmachine.go](gmachine.go) file which has been started for you.

-You'll need to define a few things first just to get the test to even compile.
-Once you've done that, see if you can add the minimum extra code necessary to make it pass.

-When the test passes, go on to the next section.
+**TASK:** Run the test and make sure it passes.

 # 2: Halt and Catch Fire